galaxyproject/planemo/docs/_writing_collections.rst

 .. note:: Here we are rewriting the element identifiers to assure everything is safe to
     put on the command-line.
-In the future, collections will not be able to contain keys that are potentially harmful and this won't be nessecary.
+In the future, collections will not be able to contain keys that are potentially harmful and this won't be necessary.

 Some example tools which utilize ``element_identifier`` include: